Azure/functions-action/README.md

     1. Include the parameter `cred`, referencing your recently created repository secret.
     1. Ensure that there is no mention of publish profiles in your workflow, especially the `publish-profile` parameter of the Azure Functions Action.

-By choosing RBAC with a service principal for your authentication method, the `deploy` job of your automated workflow will look something like the following:
+By choosing RBAC with a service principal for your authentication method, the `deploy` job of your automated workflow will look something like the following snippet:

 ```yml
 # Deploy to an app on the Flex Consumption plan using RBAC with a service principal as authentication